gbuzzard/overleaf_fs/docs/source/features.rst

 * The directory structure you create through OverleafFS
 * Each project’s folder assignment and Overleaf ID

-These are entirely local to your machine (or shared storage) and do not modify anything on Overleaf.
+These settings are stored locally (or in your cloud-synced profile root) and do not change your Overleaf folders.

 You can: